yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-14/solution/README.md

 **TESTING**
 There are examples of the test patterns given in the starter code.
 Students should complete the full gamut of tests and flesh out the suite.

-## Grading Notes

-Most of the requirements are completed for the students by the instructor in lecture.
-This is mainly going to involve the students doing some re-implementations, troubleshooting, and digging in for testing.

-There's plenty of opportunity here for modularization and simplification.
-While simply getting tests written and the features to work warrants a "complete", only go to a 10 if the students take the extra steps of code cleanup and modularization.